 Tomorrow we will go back to the hospital so that Mell can do swallow study.
 She's worried about Stephanie aspirating so the study will show her how Stephanie swallows, apparently the contrast she has to swallow for everything to show up on the x-ray is pretty nasty, so you can imagine how much she is looking forward to that.
 After the swallow study we will go to the radiation oncology dietitian and see if we can get Stephanie on different food.
 Preferably something denser so she can eat less and her stomach won't feel full of liquids all the time.
 Currently we try to feed her 14 times a day in order to get the nine cans she's supposed to be "eating" into her. this keeps her full as the only times she doesn't get fed are the times we fill her up with the liquid medicine.
 Then we will meet with the Medical Oncologist, who will tell us about the anti-radiation drug that is supposed to improve quality of life after radiation (protects the salivary glands) but doesn't protect the cancer cells.
 He will also talk to us about any chemo-radiation protocols that might apply to Stephanie's very unique case (as I said before she's pretty famous in the radiation department, we'll see what medical department thinks about her too).
 On Wednesday we go back to see Dr. Pou again, much sooner than the original plan of three weeks past the last appointment, but Dr. Fields recommended it to make sure her surgery wounds are healing up pretty well.
 It's not a big deal to delay radiation a week, but if something happens with one of the wounds during radiation they don't stop the treatments unless it's VERY severe, so Stephanie would have to deal with even more discomfort during what is a very uncomfortable experience anyways.
 This ended up being far longer than I would have ever intended.
 Thank you all for your continued prayers, above everything else these have helped sustain us.

-frequently given lip service to has become increasing relevant in our lives, thus "THIS is the day the Lord has made, let us rejoice and be glad in it".
+All any of us is guaranteed is the present, this knowledge, while frequently given lip service to has become increasing relevant in our lives, thus "THIS is the day the Lord has made, let us rejoice and be glad in it".

 4 comments: